abysssal/DungeonBot/README.md

 # DungeonBot
 DungeonBot is a bot that generate dungeons for your discord server members to crawl around.
 They can find weapons, enemies, traps, and so much more!
+Your inventory  autosaves so you can focus on getting more loot.
+It is inspired by Polymars's SokoBot and the mobile game CyberCode Online, with its dungeon system.

 ## How to run
 Sadly, you have to host the bot yourself, but there are tutorials that should teach you how to do so.